 This page will assist in giving you a broad understanding of the scheme.

-We hope the information provided will enable you to make a positive decision to join us in the scheme.
+We hope the information provided will enable you to make a positive decision to join one of the schemes.
 If you do wish to proceed with the Lancaster City Council scheme please contact us.
 If you are interested in the Lancaster University Scheme please contact them directly.

 Categories and standards

 An application for accreditation must be under one of the following five categories and a property must comply with the relevant standard for that Category.